 Engineering design documents, proposals and technical reports as well as product manuals and as-built documentation.
 Provision of independent reviews.
 Spell-checking and proofing of engineering documents.

-I can offer advice about receiving Freeview, improving TV and FM reception, as well as tuning in and adjusting TV sets for the best performance.
+I do advise about receiving Freeview, improving TV and FM reception, as well as tuning in and adjusting TV sets for the best performance.
 I have DVD and Blu-ray test discs which are used to do performance adjustments.
-If you need two TV's from one antenna, just ask.
-In addition, I have colleagues who can offer advice on satellite dish installation.

 Many appliances are not repairable these days.
-I can offer advice on whether it is practical to repair something, but don't ask about repairing things like ipods and mobile phones.
+Don't ask about repairing things like ipods and mobile phones.
 Unless it is a simple matter like battery terminal corrosion, these items are not economic to repair.
 Older appliances may be possible.
 I don't do a lot of appliance repair because most new products are so cheap.
 Generally if I assess something as repairable, I will send it to a repair shop anyway, unless it is a fairly simple problem.

 While not a computer specialist, I have been around computing for several decades.
 I have built a Windows pc, set up several Windows computers, installed operating systems and software, added peripherals, installed broadband plus office wireless network, including a NAS and wireless bridge.
-I can do simple tutorials for people new to computing.
 With apologies to Apple people, my entire experience is with Windows.

-Using a good tape deck and my pc, I have converted many old tapes to CD and been able to reduce noise and hiss as part of the process, although you cannot expect pristine CD quality.
+Using a good tape deck and my pc, I have converted many irreplaceable tapes to CD and been able to reduce noise and hiss as part of the process, although one cannot expect pristine CD quality.

-I have a Liberty Praxis measurement system and can perform some tests on loudspeakers and also make measurements on some electronic systems.
+I have a Liberty Praxis measurement system and performed tests on loudspeakers and also make measurements on some electronic systems.
 Praxis has been very useful in measuring system responses, equalisers and for checking gain.
 It is also useful for spotting hum and other unwanted signals in amplifiers.

 My experience in broadcasting started in the early 1970's when I commenced as a technical traineee with the NZBC.
 The first years were about operating and maintaining the AM transmitters at Henderson in Auckland.
 These transmitters ranged in power from 2kW to 20kW and all used thermionic valves (tubes).
 Not a single semiconductor in sight.
 Soon I also began shifts at the TV transmitter station located on the Waitakere ranges, west of Auckland.
 At that time the only service was TV1 using a pair of 10kW Marconi transmitters operating in parallel to produce 20kW.